goravjindal/oldgoravjindal.github.io/_cstheoryrss/2025-07-18-arxiv-data-structures-and-algorithms-an-eptas-for-multiprocessor-scheduling-with-rejection-under-a-machine-cost-constraint.md

 ---
 layout: post
 category: cstheoryrss
-title: "arXiv: Data Structures and Algorithms: An EPTAS for multiprocessor scheduling with rejection under a machine cost constraint"
+title: "arXiv: Data Structures and Algorithms: An EPTAS for multiprocessor scheduling with rejection under a machine"
 date: 2025-07-18T00:00:00
 ---